ki4jgt/Book-of-the-Damned/README.md

 53. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
 54. Evil justifies its actions as necessary.
 55. Truth is beyond numbering, tribal markings, logic, or rankings.
 Know one another by the fruit you bear.
+56. We work in the shadows to manifest the light.
-56. Truth has neither will nor intent; all  is its nature.
+57. Truth has neither will nor intent; all  is its nature.
-57. Why share something if it can't be used?
+58. Why share something if it can't be used?
-58. Competition breeds innovation; it also breeds cheating.
+59. Competition breeds innovation; it also breeds cheating.
-59. The louder Truth speaks, the less people want to listen.
+60. The louder Truth speaks, the less people want to listen.
-60. Listen.
+61. Listen.
 Truth is all around you.
-61. Truth is foolish.
+62. Truth is foolish.
-62. No two words carry the same meaning.
+63. No two words carry the same meaning.
-63. In the face of the Lie, Truth is always with you.
+64. In the face of the Lie, Truth is always with you.
-64. A man who is scared of himself will be scared of others.
+65. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
-65. The meek shall travel the stars.
+66. The meek shall travel the stars.
-66. Learn to heal yourself from those whom life has broken: Care for the sick, the dying, and the elderly.
+67. Learn to heal yourself from those whom life has broken: Care for the sick, the dying, and the elderly.
 The widow.
 The Orphan.
 The lost.
 One man's problem is all our problem.
-67. Those among us who cling tightest are often the ones who have nothing else to cling to.
+68. Those among us who cling tightest are often the ones who have nothing else to cling to.
-68. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+69. Do one thing every day that scares you; a sense of awe keeps the spirits up.
-69. There is a time for superficialities, but true awareness lies deep below the surface.
+70. There is a time for superficialities, but true awareness lies deep below the surface.
-70. You can say, "the Lie isn't my master," but the rules you play by betray you.
+71. You can say, "the Lie isn't my master," but the rules you play by betray you.
-71. Advancement is not permission to disregard growth; turn around and help the next in line.
+72. Advancement is not permission to disregard growth; turn around and help the next in line.
-72. Truth does not measure what is deserved; it gives freely.
+73. Truth does not measure what is deserved; it gives freely.
 And it gives All.
-73. Everything has its moment.
+74. Everything has its moment.
-74. They say, "one person can't make a difference;" One person is the difference.
+75. They say, "one person can't make a difference;" One person is the difference.
 What you do for one, you do for all.
-75. Stretch yourself: Do what you can to expand beyond your limitations.
+76. Stretch yourself: Do what you can to expand beyond your limitations.
-76. If duress is your only motivator, then you will always require it.
+77. If duress is your only motivator, then you will always require it.
 And you will pass this requirement to others.
 Celebrate the completion of even the smallest tasks.
-77. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
+78. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
 How will you fare in its light?
-78. It is possible to commit no mistakes and still lose.
+79. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.
-79. Nobility isn't for the coward; it requires doing right when everyone else refuses.
+80. Nobility isn't for the coward; it requires doing right when everyone else refuses.
-80. You must believe that you're the one to change things -- we all must!
+81. You must believe that you're the one to change things -- we all must!
 Otherwise, what's the point?
-81. Learn to turn minor setbacks to your advantage.
+82. Learn to turn minor setbacks to your advantage.
-82. Truth keeps all; nothing is wasted.
+83. Truth keeps all; nothing is wasted.
+84. If they are just, follow the laws of the land you inhabit.
+Respect, but question, tradition.
+85. The greatest calling is service to others.
+Lose yourself in the process; then find yourself again.
+Enjoy who you are.
-83. It is easy to love someone you've never met; real love takes work.
+86. It is easy to love someone you've never met; real love takes work.
 That's why Jesus is the most loved person on the planet.
-84. What if nobody's at the top?
+87. What if nobody's at the top?
 And, the system was started by a single disgruntled bully that everyone else followed?
 Who's long since died?
-85. Virtues are all pretend until the moment of execution.
+88. Virtues are all pretend until the moment of execution.
-86. We're all living on a speck of dust, traveling through an endless void, that could end at any moment.
+89. We're all living on a speck of dust, traveling through an endless void, that could end at any moment.
-87. The system is the scapegoat of cowards.
+90. The system is the scapegoat of cowards.
-88. The Lie learns to weave itself in and out of the law.
+91. The Lie learns to weave itself in and out of the law.
 Truth invokes discernment from the heart.
-89. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
+92. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
 It is, because Truth is all things.
-90. It doesn't go away just because you refuse to see it.
+93. It doesn't go away just because you refuse to see it.
-91. Under the guise of keeping the peace, the Lie attempts to conceal Truth.
+94. Under the guise of keeping the peace, the Lie attempts to conceal Truth.
 But it never succeeds.
 The sword of Truth cuts right through it.
-92. In all things, seek Truth.
+95. In all things, seek Truth.
 When you can't find it, leave what you do find for the next generation.
-93. A grain of Truth outshines a universe of lies.
+96. A grain of Truth outshines a universe of lies.
-94. If you want something, don't be afraid to ask for it.
+97. If you want something, don't be afraid to ask for it.
-95. It's easy to corrupt the journey, waiting for the destination, until you recognize that the journey makes the destination.
+98. It's easy to corrupt the journey, waiting for the destination, until you recognize that the journey makes the destination.
-96. Those viewing themselves as beyond the scope of hardship are doomed to face it head-on.
+99. Those viewing themselves as beyond the scope of hardship are doomed to face it head-on.
+100. Truth is both the entirety of your suffering and the multiverse of possibilities which extend beyond it.
-97. Get up and do it again.
+101. Get up and do it again.

 ```
 Punch after punch,